 Every year, Safe Work Australia asks workers and employers Australia wide to commit to building safe and healthy workplaces for all Australians.
 That’s why this month, and every October, is National Safe Work Month.

-While there has been a decline in the rate of work-related fatalities since Safe Work Australia’s inception in 2008, research also shows that work-related injuries and fatalities continue to cost the Australian community $61.8 billion, every year!
+While there has been a decline in the rate of work-related fatalities since Safe Work Australia’s inception in 2008, research also shows that work-related injuries and disease continue to cost the Australian community $61.8 billion, every year!